StakeTree/contracts/readme.md

 As additional point, when an existing funder tops up their funding, we calculate the true amount, reset their counter and then add the new amount.

+## Deployment
+Feel free to deploy this contract if you need for yourself.
+Do contact me as I'd love to hear how people are using StakeTree contract.
+While the StakeTree.com is being built, I can also deploy this contract for anyone who's interested in getting funded but need some technical help.
+Email me: nieldlr@gmail.com

+## Contributing
+Feel free to contribute any code or fork this project.
+If you have ideas, open up an issue or contact me via email (above) as well.